parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 - There are many different types of talking therapies (e.g. psychodynamic, cognitive behavioural).
 They may differ in their length, focus and technique.
 - Therapy may be delivered in person, over the phone or in groups.

-Please note a _psychotherapist_ or _counsellor_ is not the same as a _psychologist_, though some people have trained as both.
+Note a _psychotherapist_ or _counsellor_ is not the same as a _psychologist_, though some people have trained as both.
 Psychotherapists and counsellors are trained to give a particular treatment (psychotherapy or counselling), whereas clinical psychologists have a broader role, as above.
 Psychotherapists and counsellors are not legally required to be registered as above, though many are on voluntary registers.

 ### Social Workers
 - Social workers are professionals who aim to improve people’s lives by helping with social and interpersonal problems.
 They try to promote a person’s rights and wellbeing.